Glossary of estate planning terms

 What is the estate?

-An estate is the word that is used to describe everything that the person who has passed away owns and everything that’s registered in their name.
-This does not include property held as a joint tenant.
-The value of the estate is calculated as everything owned by the person less all of his or her liabilities for example, a mortgage or personal debts.
+An estate is everything that they own and everything that is registered in their name.
+It also includes their share of any joint assets and any business assets they have in their name.
+The value of the estate is calculated as everything owned by the person less all of his or her liabilities, for example a mortgage or other personal debts.

 What is probate?